This program is open to all recent PhD recipients and doctoral candidates in the social sciences or law.

 Applications are welcome from qualified persons without regard to nationality, gender, or race

 How to Apply

-All application materials need to arrive by the deadline of October 1.
+All application materials need to be submitted by the deadline of October 1.
 We do not accept late applications.

 The completed application will include: